vbaconnet-ledger/developer-portal/_docs/nano-app/functional-requirements.md

 ## Staking feature

-For every staking operation, ledger users must be able to verify the amount, validator/nominator address(es)
+For every staking operation, Ledger users must be able to verify the amount, validator/nominator address(es)